After legal threat, Fox airs news package debunking election fraud claims made by its own hosts - KTVZ

 Some strains of the conspiracy theory have aimed to tie the company to Soros and the late Venezuelan leader Hugo Chávez.

-Smartmatic declined repeated requests for comment on the news package Fox aired.
-When asked for comment for this story, a Fox News spokesperson referred CNN back to the segment itself and did not comment further.
+When asked for comment on the surreal news package Fox aired, Erik Connolly, an attorney for Smartmatic, told CNN, “We cannot comment due to potential litigation.”
+A Fox News spokesperson referred CNN back to the segment itself and did not comment further.

 In its legal notice to Fox News, dated December 10, Smartmatic identified several instances in which conspiracy theories were spread on its air by either Trump lawyer Rudy Giuliani or former Trump campaign lawyer Sidney Powell.
 The legal notice, which stated assertions made about Chavez and Soros have no truth to them, also identified instances in which Dobbs and Bartiromo helped spread false information.